vikky781/Planckd2025-TheDebugBar/Submission/README.md

 - Set --subset-train and --subset-test for quick runs; remove to run full MNIST

 Team
+- Team name: The Debug Bar
-- Fill in team name, member names, and Discord usernames here
+- Member names and Discord usernames: <fill here>